NathanRVance/homelinuxserver/_ramblings/snarky-quips.markdown

 >And freedom of speech comes from censorship.
 >Political freedom rises against authoritarianism;
 >And economic freedom, from the ineptitude of socialism.
->Those who want power commit these atrocities,
+>Those who desire power commit these atrocities,
 >And so spur freedom for the next generation.
 >But if these wrongs go undone,
 >Then we forget our freedoms' importance,